Dots-n-Spaces/Developers-toolbox/README.md

 > In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one object.
 This is useful when exactly one object is needed to coordinate actions across the system.

 <details>

+### Real world example
+> All database queries should be executed through only one connection.

+> I/O to a memorry should be through one channel.

+### Demo example
+> Say hi must be told only in one way through one instance.

 ### Swift